Rinrodan/HanaBustillos.com/content/blog/timothy-letters-three.md

 [1 Timothy 4:7-10][verse]

 &nbsp; &nbsp; I’ve written about practicing your faith around your children, and how it is such a gift to be able to model what a real-life relationship with God looks like to them.
 This passage follows in the same vein.
-It reminds us to “train” ourselves in godliness - to maintain spiritual fitness.
+It reminds us to "train" ourselves in godliness - to maintain spiritual fitness.

 ## Let go of the Negative

-&nbsp; &nbsp; Part of “spiritual training” is getting rid of the negative things in your life - having “nothing to do with profane and foolish tales.”
+&nbsp; &nbsp; Part of "spiritual training" is getting rid of the negative things in your life - having "nothing to do with profane and foolish tales."
 Since becoming a mom, I’ve become a lot stricter with what I do and don’t let into my life.
 Social media is a big one for a lot of us - restricting how much we use it and how much we let it impact us.
 It could also be anything as simple as choosing to stop watching a tv show, or as complicated as going no contact with a family member.

 ## Keep What Builds